-🏇 Say goodbye to the 2019 Flat racing season in style at Ascot Racecourse and QIPCO British Champions Day, a jewel in the crown of the UK horse racing calendar.
-Gates open at 10.30am ahead of the first race at 1.35pm and tickets are available.
+🏇 Ascot Racecourse is the place to be for QIPCO British Champions Day, a jewel in the crown of the UK horse racing calendar.
+See below for the latest ticket information.

-Then the centrepiece of an extraordinary day’s racing, the Champion Stakes at 4pm.
-With £1.3m in prize money the most valuable mile and a quarter race in Europe has a famous roll call of winners.
-None more so than wonderhorse Frankel (see below) who famously won the race in 2012 – to make it 14 wins from 14 races – in what was his final race.
+The centrepiece of an extraordinary day’s racing, the Champion Stakes is at 3.45pm (tbc).
+With £1m+ in prize money the most valuable mile and a quarter race in Europe has a famous roll call of winners.
+None more so than Frankel, regarded by many as the greatest racehorse of all-time, who famously won the race in 2012 (pictured above) to end his career with a perfect record of 14 wins from 14 races.
 Keeping up the family tradition Cracksman (sired by Frankel) won in 2017 and 2018.

-A cocktail of world-class horse racing and music in the stunning surroundings of Ascot Racecourse, always at its impecabble best on British Champions Day.
-It’s impossible not to enjoy!
-A sell-out is expected so don’t delay in booking your ticket.
+A cocktail of world-class horse racing in the stunning surroundings of Ascot Racecourse, always at its impeccable best on British Champions Day.
+A memorable day is guaranteed!
+A sell-out is expected so don’t delay in booking your British Champions Day tickets!

 🗝️ Gates open: 10.30am